jstnpbl/jstnpbl/README.md

-- 👋 Hi, I’m @jstnpbl
+👋 Hi, I'm @jstnpbl

-- 👀 I’m interested in games and food
+🎮 I'm passionate about gaming, especially MOBA games.
+🍜 I'm also a big foodie with a special love for Filipino cuisine and exploring new food.
-- 🌱 I’m currently learning to code
+🌱 I'm currently on a coding journey, learning Python and web development.
-- 💞️ I’m looking to collaborate on github
-- 📫 To reach me, msg @justinpabale896@gmail.com
+💞️ I'm eager to collaborate on exciting projects, particularly those related to web applications.
+I'm open to contributing to existing projects or working on new ones together.
+📫 You can reach me at justinpabale896@gmail.com
-- 😄 Pronouns: Elon/Musk
+😄 Pronouns: He/Him
-- ⚡ Fun fact: I'm broke
+⚡ Fun fact: I'm currently saving up for a new phone!

 <!---
 jstnpbl/jstnpbl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.